-Pneumonia in people whose immune system is weakened (for example, by AIDS, organ transplantation, or the use of certain drugs) is usually caused by different organisms than those that cause pneumonia in healthy people.
+Pneumonia in people whose immune system is weakened or impaired (for example, by AIDS, cancer, organ transplantation, or the use of certain drugs) is often caused by different organisms than those that cause pneumonia in healthy people.

-Pneumocystis jirovecii pneumonia often occurs in people who have a weakened immune system.
+Pneumonias due to microorganisms that do not often cause disease in healthy people can occur in people who have a weakened immune system.